ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/QML Video Example.rst

         }
     }

 SceneBasic describes the structure and behaviour of the scene, but is agnostic of the type of content which will be displayed - this is abstracted by Content.

 This pattern allows us to define a particular use case (in this case, simply display a static piece of content), and then instantiate that use case for both video content (VideoBasic) and camera content (CameraBasic).
 This approach is used to implement many of the other scenes - for example, "repeatedly slide the content from left to right and back again" is implemented by SceneMove, on which VideoMove and CameraMove are based.

 Depending on the value of the contentType property in the top-level scene instance, the embedded Content item creates either a MediaPlayer or a Camera item.

-.. rubric:: Calculating and Displaying QML Painting Rate
-   :name: calculating-and-displaying-qml-painting-rate

 The QML painting rate is calculated by the FrequencyMonitor class, which turns a stream of events (received via the notify() slot), into an instantaneous and an averaged frequency:

 .. code:: qml